Simpson family: Clancy Bouvier

-Clarence "Clancy" Bouvier (voiced by Harry Shearer) is the deceased father of Marge, Patty and Selma and the husband of Jacqueline Bouvier.
+Clancy Bouvier (voiced by Harry Shearer) is the deceased father of Marge, Patty and Selma and the husband of Jacqueline Bouvier.
 His first appearance was in the episode "The Way We Was".
 He was kind and complimentary to teenage Homer when he arrived to pick up Marge for the prom, but after finding out that Artie Ziff was really her date remarked that Homer "took years off my life".
 This provoked Marge to go back and go out with Homer.

 In "Fear of Flying" it was revealed that he was one of the earliest male flight attendants; Marge initially believed he was a heroic pilot and was traumatized when she discovered he was a flight attendant instead.
 According to Marge in "Bart the Lover" after Clancy got out of the Navy, he had trouble with his cursing that nearly cost him a job as a baby photographer, but Jacqueline was able to curtail that by having him donate money to the swear jar.

 In the episode "Puffless", it is revealed that he died of lung cancer, which provoked Patty and Selma to abstain from smoking cigarettes.
 While Clancy does not appear with the rest of the Bouvier family in "I Married Marge", implying he was deceased before Homer and Marge were married, he is shown to be still alive when Bart and Lisa were toddlers in the episode "Walking Big & Tall", but he died before Maggie was born.
 Marge was particularly upset by her father's death, as Homer had to buy her a white noise machine to try and get her to deal with it.
 In "Homer's Adventures Through the Windshield Glass", it is revealed that Clancy left Marge an inheritance in which she would be paid $1,000 per month.
 This was because he did not trust Homer to provide for her.
 When he died, Clancy went to Hell for a check forging scheme.

 In "Treehouse of Horror III", he was eaten at King Homer and Marge's wedding by the former.
 He also appeared as a ghost in "Treehouse of Horror XXVI".

 Like all the Bouvier family, his voice has become croaky through chain-smoking for a number of years.
 He also shares the same grunt as Patty and Selma, both of whom resemble younger female versions of him, while Marge more resembles her mother.